-The Company believes it has sufficient available liquidity to fund its operations, capital expenditures and scheduled cash payments under its debt obligations through June 30, 2015.
-The Company's liquidity is highly dependent on its ability to increase revenues, its ability to control its operating costs, its ability to utilize the ATM to raise additional capital as required, at its discretion, and its ability to maintain compliance with the covenants and restrictions on its debt obligations (or obtain waivers from its lender in the event of non-compliance).
-There can be no assurance that the Company will be able to continue to utilize the ATM.
+The Company expects that it will require additional capital, either from sales under the ATM or other sources, to fund its operations, including the Ghodawat arbitration award liability, capital expenditures and scheduled cash payments under its debt obligations through September 30, 2015.
+The Company's plans include, and its liquidity is highly dependent on, its ability to increase revenues, its ability to control its operating costs, its ability to utilize the ATM to raise additional capital or raise capital from other sources, and its ability to maintain compliance with the covenants and restrictions on its debt obligations (or obtain waivers from its lender in the event of non-compliance).
+There can be no assurance that the Company will be able to continue to utilize the ATM or raise capital from other sources.